Consensys/fc-latency-map/docs/technical-design.md

 First, the current active deals are retrieved.

-Then, active deals are parsed in order to get miners info that are stored in the database.
+Then the active offers are analyzed in order to obtain information about the minors which is stored in the database.

 #### Diagram